 metadata: { name: crane, labels: { role: role-crane, harbor_id: HARBOR_ID, ship_id: SHIP_ID } }

-spec: { selector: { matchLabels: { role: role-crane, harbor_id: HARBOR_ID, ship_id: SHIP_ID } }, replicas: 1, strategy: { type: Recreate }, template: { metadata: { labels: { role: role-crane, harbor_id: HARBOR_ID, ship_id: SHIP_ID } }, spec: { restartPolicy: Always, terminationGracePeriodSeconds: 30, containers: [{ name: bzm-crane-5fb2f5a65c99071c0f79bfd6, image: 'blazemeter/crane:latest', imagePullPolicy: Always, env: [{ name: HARBOR_ID, value: HARBOR_VALUE }, { name: SHIP_ID, value: SHIP_VALUE }, { name: AUTH_TOKEN, value: TOKEN_VALUE }, { name: CONTAINER_MANAGER_TYPE, value: KUBERNETES }, { name: IMAGE_OVERRIDES, value: '{}' }, { name: DOCKER_REGISTRY, value: gcr.io/verdant-bulwark-278 }, { name: AUTO_KUBERNETES_UPDATE, value: 'true' }, { name: HTTP_PROXY, value: http://server:port }, { name: HTTPS_PROXY, value: http://server:port (or https://server:port) }, { name: NO_PROXY, value: 127.0.0.1,localhost,*.myHostname.com }] }] } } } - Once you have made the edits above, you can return to the Kubernetes installation steps to finish your installation.
+spec: { selector: { matchLabels: { role: role-crane, harbor_id: HARBOR_ID, ship_id: SHIP_ID } }, replicas: 1, strategy: { type: Recreate }, template: { metadata: { labels: { role: role-crane, harbor_id: HARBOR_ID, ship_id: SHIP_ID } }, spec: { restartPolicy: Always, terminationGracePeriodSeconds: 30, containers: [{ name: bzm-crane-5fb2f5a65c99071c0f79bfd6, image: 'blazemeter/crane:latest', imagePullPolicy: Always, env: [{ name: HARBOR_ID, value: HARBOR_VALUE }, { name: SHIP_ID, value: SHIP_VALUE }, { name: AUTH_TOKEN, value: TOKEN_VALUE }, { name: CONTAINER_MANAGER_TYPE, value: KUBERNETES }, { name: IMAGE_OVERRIDES, value: '{}' }, { name: DOCKER_REGISTRY, value: gcr.io/verdant-bulwark-278 }, { name: AUTO_KUBERNETES_UPDATE, value: 'true' }, { name: HTTP_PROXY, value: http://server:port }, { name: HTTPS_PROXY, value: http://server:port (or https://server:port) }, { name: NO_PROXY, value: 127.0.0.1,localhost,*.myHostname.com }] }] } } }

 See this note on how to approach running your scripts on a private location with this setting applied.